-- 1. In connection with the issuance of the Series 1998 Bonds, the University borrowed \$102,015,000 from the Authority.
+1. In connection with the issuance of the Series 1998 Bonds, the University borrowed \$102,015,000 from the Authority.
 The proceeds of Series 1998 Bonds were used to finance various construction and renovation projects throughout the University's campus and to refinance certain indebtedness incurred by the University.
 As security for the payment of principal and interest on the Series 1998 Bonds, the University granted the Authority a security interest in the University's indirect cost recovery revenues from research grants.
 The maximum amount of such revenues subject to this security interest is the maximum annual debt service on the outstanding Series 1998 Bonds.
 In addition, the University is required to maintain a debt service reserve fund in an amount equal to the maximum annual debt service on the Series 1998 Bonds.
-At June 30, 2007, the outstanding principal balance of the loan was \$91,190,000, exclusive of unamortized bond discounts. - 2.
-In connection with the issuance of the Series 1998A Bonds, the University borrowed \$46,500,000 from the Authority.
+At June 30, 2007, the outstanding principal balance of the loan was \$91,190,000, exclusive of unamortized bond discounts.

+2. In connection with the issuance of the Series 1998A Bonds, the University borrowed \$46,500,000 from the Authority.
 The proceeds of Series 1998A Bonds were used to finance various construction and renovation projects throughout the University's campus.
 As security for the payment of principal and interest on the Series 1998A Bonds, the University granted the Authority a security interest in the University's indirect cost recovery revenues from research grants.
 The maximum amount of such revenues subject to this security interest is the maximum annual debt service on the outstanding Series 1998A Bonds.
 In addition, the University is required to maintain a debt service reserve fund in an amount equal to the maximum annual debt service on the Series 1998A Bonds.
-At June 30, 2007, the outstanding principal balance of the loan was \$27,608,334, exclusive of unamortized bond discounts - 3.
-In connection with the issuance of the Series 2002A1 and Series 2002A2, the University borrowed \$105,000,000 from the Authority.
+At June 30, 2007, the outstanding principal balance of the loan was \$27,608,334, exclusive of unamortized bond discounts.

+3. In connection with the issuance of the Series 2002A1 and Series 2002A2, the University borrowed \$105,000,000 from the Authority.
 The proceeds of Series 2002A1 and 2002A2 Bonds were used to finance various construction and renovation projects throughout the University's campus.
-At June 30, 2007, the aggregate outstanding principal balance of the loans was \$105,000,000. - 4.
-In connection with the issuance of the Series 2005A Bonds, the University borrowed \$65,000,000 from the Authority.
+At June 30, 2007, the aggregate outstanding principal balance of the loans was \$105,000,000.

+4. In connection with the issuance of the Series 2005A Bonds, the University borrowed \$65,000,000 from the Authority.
 The proceeds of Series 2005A Bonds were used to finance various construction and renovation projects throughout the University's campus.
-At June 30, 2007, the outstanding principal balance of the loan was \$64,750,000. - 5.
-In connection with the issuance of the Series 2008A Bonds, the University borrowed \$103,215,000 from the Authority.
-The proceeds of Series 2008A Bonds were used to finance various construction and renovation projects throughout the University's campus.
-The Series 2008A Bonds were issued on January 31, 2008.
+At June 30, 2007, the outstanding principal balance of the loan was \$64,750,000.

-In addition to the Reoffered Bonds, the University anticipates incurring an additional \$200,000,000 in new debt over the next two years as part of the financing plan for the Collaborative Research Center.
+In addition to the Series 2008A Bonds, the University anticipates incurring an additional \$200,000,000 in new debt over the next two years as part of the financing plan for the Collaborative Research Center.